-- You have had life-threatening bouts of ventricular tachycardia (VT) or ventricular fibrillation (VF).
+- You have had life-threatening periods of abnormal heart rhythms, such as ventricular tachycardia (VT) or ventricular fibrillation (VF).

 - Your heart is weakened, too large, and does not pump blood very well.
 This may be from earlier heart attacks, heart failure, or cardiomyopathy (diseased heart muscle).

 - You have a type of congenital (present at birth) heart problem or genetic health condition.